bitcoin-sv/ts-sdk/docs/auth.md

 #### Method createKeyringForVerifier

-Creates a verifiable certificate structure for a specific verifier, allowing them access to specified fields.
+Creates a keyring for a verifier, enabling them to decrypt specific certificate fields.
-This method decrypts the master field keys for each field specified in `fieldsToReveal` and re-encrypts them for the verifier's identity key.
-The resulting certificate structure includes only the fields intended to be revealed and a verifier-specific keyring for field decryption.
+This method decrypts the master field keys for the specified fields and re-encrypts them for the verifier's identity key.
+The result is a keyring containing the keys necessary for the verifier to access the designated fields.

 ```ts
 async createKeyringForVerifier(subjectWallet: ProtoWallet, verifierIdentityKey: string, fieldsToReveal: string[], originator?: string): Promise<Record<CertificateFieldNameUnder50Bytes, string>>